-The show in question was BBC drama Dickensian, which in December 2015, brought a new take on the infamous writings of Charles Dickens to our TV screens.
-The 20-part series sees the iconic author’s most famous characters, from Miss Havisham and Bill Sikes to Ebenezer Scrooge, all united in one storyline, and set on one street.
+In December 2015, the BBC drama Dickensian brought a new take on the writings of Charles Dickens to our TV screens.
+The 20-part series sees the iconic author’s most famous characters, from Miss Havisham and Bill Sikes to Ebenezer Scrooge, all united in one storyline and set on one street.

-It was Lexhag’s task to bring this reimagined street to life, and to recreate the Victorian scenery depicted in Dickens’ novels.
+Following their successful TV work on shows like The C-word and Poldark, it was visual effects specialists Lexhag’s task to bring this reimagined street to life and recreate the Victorian scenery depicted in Dickens’ novels.
 To make this vision possible, the company employed PFTrack to help develop the set extensions and sky animations.

 Daniel Newlands, not only an avid visual effects blogger and valued member of The Pixel Farm’s user community, is Lexhag’s 3D lead.
-He tells us how Lexhag brought Dickensian’s 19th century storyline to life using state of the art PFTrack technology.
+He tells us how Lexhag brought Dickensian’s 19th-century storyline to life.

 Matchmoving in the Right Direction

-Dickensian, much like the other TV shows Lexhag have worked on, required a very quick turnaround.
-Therefore, an efficient matchmoving method in PFTrack was necessary in order to deliver consistent and effective results for the set extensions, throughout the series.
+Dickensian, much like the other TV shows Lexhag have worked on, required a rapid turnaround.
+Therefore, an efficient matchmoving method was necessary to deliver consistent and effective results for the set extensions throughout the series.

 “You know exactly what you’re going to get when you’re on set using lidar,” Daniel explains.
 “You can check the data straight away, which is a benefit if there isn’t much time to get what’s needed.”

-By utilising lidar technology for matchmoving, Lexhag would be able to save masses of time due to the accuracy and the instant availability of the data in PFTrack.
-And most importantly, accommodate to the tight deadlines.
+By utilising lidar technology for matchmoving, Lexhag could save masses of time due to the accuracy and the instant availability of the data.
+And most importantly, accommodate the tight deadlines.

 Ready, Set, Track

-For Dickensian, Lexhag needed to complete a set extension for every shot where the camera would see above the first floor of a building, which involved creating another floor, before adding a roof and sky.
+For Dickensian, Lexhag needed to complete a set extension for every shot where the camera would see above the first floor of a building, which involved creating another floor before adding a roof and sky.
+Daniel reflects:

-Working on TV series requires companies like Lexhag, to produce high quality visual effects, often in a limited time-frame.
-With PFTrack’s unique lidar capabilities, Lexhag could track their cameras seamlessly, and deliver the amazing set extensions for Dickensian, without fear of missing a deadline.
+Working on TV series requires companies like Lexhag to produce high-quality visual effects, often in a limited time frame.
+With PFTrack’s unique lidar capabilities, Lexhag could track their cameras seamlessly and deliver the fantastic set extensions for Dickensian without fear of missing a deadline.
+Daniel discusses:

-Daniel discusses, “when we work on TV series, we don’t have time to get 100% pixel perfect tracks, but the great thing with PFTrack is that we can get our work to the pixel perfect stage with just a few hours of work, rather than days.”
+when we work on TV series, we don’t have time to get 100% pixel-perfect tracks, but the great thing with PFTrack is that we can get our work to the pixel-perfect stage with just a few hours of work, rather than days.

-Integrating PFTrack into visual effects pipelines can not only provide companies with endless creative possibilities, but can also save masses of time with its pin-point accurate camera tracking.
-Lexhag have proved that when the right tools and processes are used for a project, quality results can be delivered in the shortest of time frames.
+Integrating PFTrack into visual effects pipelines can provide companies with endless creative possibilities and save masses of time with its pinpoint, accurate camera tracking.
+Lexhag has proved that when the right tools and processes are used for a project, quality results can be delivered in the shortest of time frames.